 Jessica has been selling on Amazon full time for years and makes over 6 figures in profit each year working 20 hours a week!
 That is amazing.

 She has her blog that is full of great information about selling on Amazon and how you can get started.
 She also offers some great classes and courses that will really help guide you on your journey to selling on Amazon.

-Jessica even offers three free videos from her Amazon Boot Camp course that will give you more information about Amazon FBA and even walk you through setting up your account and finding the right items for you to sell.
+Jessica even offers three free videos from her Amazon Boot Camp course.
+They will give you more information about Amazon FBA.
+She will also walk you through setting up your account and finding the right items for you to sell.

-I love the fact that being an Amazon FBA seller allows me to make extra income while working on my own schedule from my own home.
+I love the fact that I am able to make money selling on Amazon.
+It allows me to make extra income while working on my own schedule from my own home.

 It’s great for college students, stay at home moms and dads, retirees, and anyone who wants to make a living on their own terms.